flengyel/Zettel/README.md

 No other `<ID> <TITLE>` combination is an index note.

-Under the `## SEE ALSO` section of a note, index one or more words from the H1 heading by adding the corresponding index WikiLink.
-Use one line per index link with two trailing spaces at the end of the line.
-The two trailing spaces are Markdown hard-break spaces, which render the WikiLinks and annotations on individual lines.
+Under the `## SEE ALSO` section of a note, index one or more words from the H1 heading by adding the corresponding index WikiLink, one index link per line.
+The index-entry line form is documented in the Alphanumeric Index page of the Zettel Wiki.
 The `## SEE ALSO` section may include WikiLinks of related notes other than those appearing in the main body, one or more alphabetic or numeric index links, and optional hashtags.

 The `## References` section is present but may be empty.
-Here we have included three references on Zettelkasten.
+Here we have included two references on Zettelkasten.

 ## SEE ALSO